 - Evaluate your content by asking yourself the following: is my content simple, unexpected, concrete, credible, and emotional?

 Re-read your copy with the eyes of the reader, not yours.
 How do you like your story?
 Do not be afraid or too lazy to change everything if you don’t.
 And always remember, practice makes better.
 Click To Tweet

-If you’re creating your own website with ExpandCart, then this part is for you.
-We’ll give you a step-by-step guide to structure website copy for your own website.
+If you’re creating your website with ExpandCart, then this part is for you.
+We’ll give you a step-by-step guide to structuring website copy for your website.

 Step 1: Determine Your Commercial Pages

 A website’s commercial pages are pages that are closely connected to revenue, like the homepage, features page, pricing page, and if found, the page of comparisons with other competitor products.

 They are the most important pages to your website’s visitors, so you better create high-quality content that drives conversions and increase your overall conversion rate.

 Let’s take ExpandCart’s pricing page as an example; look how detailed and informative it is.

 Comparison pages make a great example as well for content for commercial pages that convince clients into making a purchase decision.

 Step 2: Determine Your Content Pages

 A website’s content pages are pages that educate potential customers about your products and how they can be of great benefit to them.

 So how do you know what content exactly suits your business?